Michigan State University

 Deferments are rare.

-credit(s) must appear on an official transcript and be equivalent to
+AP credit policy: AP credit(s) must appear on an official transcript and be equivalent to appropriate college-level coursework.

 ADDITIONAL REQUIREMENTS AND CONSIDERATIONS